jamessouth/paint-demo/art.md

 tags: CSS, JavaScript, Paint, Houdini
 ---

 With the new CSS Paint API (aka Houdini, presumably named after the Melvins album  🤘😁), we can use most of the HTML Canvas drawing methods to draw anything we want and use it in any CSS property that takes an image.
-Today I want to show how I used Houdini in my newly rebuilt portfolio site* to create generative border images and speech-bubble-shaped divs.
-I will also cover using Houdini with webpack and Babel and some of the snags you might hit along the way.
+Today I want to show how I used Houdini in my newly rebuilt portfolio site* to generate border images and speech-bubble-shaped divs.
+I will also cover using the polyfill, using Houdini with webpack and Babel, and some of the snags you might hit along the way.
-*<small>Not currently polyfilled - you will see a fallback unless you view it with Chrome.</small>
+*<small>Not currently polyfilled - you will see a fallback unless you view it with Chrome</small>

 The basics of using Houdini are as follows:  for any CSS property that takes an image, such as background-image, enter `paint(workletName)` as the value.
 In a JS file, create a class for your worklet.
 At the bottom of the file, call the `registerPaint` method with the `workletName` and the class name as the arguments.
 Then, in your main JS file or webpack entry point, feature detect for `CSS.paintWorklet`.
 If it's there, which right now is only in Chrome, call `CSS.paintWorklet.addModule('./myWorkletClassFile.js')`; otherwise, after `npm i -S css-paint-polyfill`, we can dynamically import the polyfill so it will be a separate webpack chunk, then call `addModule`.
 Now we are ready to develop our class and generate some art!